muffinkate/internal-lab/README.md

 execute 10 times and print the numbers `0`, `2`, `4`, `6`, `8` (with each number
 appearing on a separate line).

-You can test your program in your IDE, or from sbt with `sbt run`.
+You can test your program from sbt with `run for_loop/main`.

 ## Part 2: `for_loop`

-In `src/main/scala/internal/ForLoop.scala`, implement a control-flow structure called `for_loop` that can be used like so:
+In `for_loop/src/main/scala/ForLoop.scala`, implement a control-flow structure called `for_loop` that can be used like so:

 ```